SAP/ui5-webcomponents/docs/4-frameworks/03-Vue.md

 Vue.config.ignoredElements = [/^ui5-/];
 ```

 ### Step 4b.
 In Vue 3.x the web components check is performed during template compilation.
-There are two options to instruct the compiler to treat UI5 Web Components as a custom element.
+There are two options to instruct the compiler to treat UI5 Web Components as custom elements.

 - If using a build step: pass the `isCustomElement` option to the Vue template compiler.
 If using `vue-loader`, this should be passed via vue-loader's `compilerOptions` option: